acend/container-basics-training/content/en/docs/05.0/_index.en.md

 Previously in the lab...

-> Question: Do we need two running Maria containers at the same time for this lab?
+> Question: Do we need two running MariaDB containers at the same time for this lab?

 Answer: No!